corywatilo/corywatilo/README.md

 - First designer at [Heap](https://heap.io)
 - Co-founder at Preact (acquired by Spotify in 2016)

-In the past, I've done quite a bit of consulting in the automotive space for companies like Kelley Blue Book and Carvana.
+In the past, I've done quite a bit of consulting in the automotive space for companies like Kelley Blue Book (where I was fortunate enough to design the [KBhttps://watilo.foliohd.com/kelley-blue-bookrice Advisor](url) and Carvana.
 I also designed and built most of themes available for the blogging platform Posterous.
-(Posterous was acquired by Twitter in 2012.)
+(Posterous was acquired by Twitter in 2012 and Posthaven was birthed out of it.)

 You should follow me on [Twitter](https://twitter.com/watilo) and [Instagram](https://instagram.com/watilo)!